Table of Contents

 Shelly

-• Name: unique name identifying the device, its location, and the solution.
+• Name: unique name that identifies the device, its location, and the solution.
 E.g., Shelly Bike Socket no 1.

 • Type: State on/off